-WHEREFORE, PLAINTIFF prays for judgment against each DEFENDANTS, jointly and severally, as follows:

-- 1. On behalf of the CALIFORNIA CLASS: - A) That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+factor causin g harm to PLAINTIFF.
+126. On, PLAINTIFF filed a complaint with the Department of Fair Employment & Housing ("DFEH"), and received an immediate Right to Sue that same day.
+(See Exhibit #1).
+PRAYER FOR RELIEF WHEREFORE, PLAINTIFF prays for judgment against each DEFENDANT, jointly and severally, as follows: 1.
+On behalf of the CALIFORNIA CLASS: A) That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
-Proc. § 382; - B) An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; - C) An order requiring DEFENDANTS to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; - D) Restitutionary disgorgement of DEFENDANTS's ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS's violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS; - E) That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, and Ninth Causes of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+Proc. § 382; B) An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; C) An order requiring DEFENDANTS to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; D) Restitutionary disgorgement of DEFENDANTS' ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS' violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS; and, E) That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, and Eighth, Causes of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
-Proc. § 382; - 1.
-Compensatory damages, according to proof at trial, including compensatory damages for overtime compensation due PLAINTIFF and the other members of the CALIFORNIA CLASS, during the applicable CALIFORNIA CLASS PERIOD plus interest thereon at the statutory rate; - 2.
-The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per each member of the CALIFORNIA CLASS for each violation in a subsequent pay period, not exceeding an aggregate penalty of four thousand dollars (\$4,000), and an award of costs for violation of Cal.
-Lab.
-Code § 226;
+Proc. § 382; 1.
+Compensatory damages, according to proof at trial, including compensatory damages for overtime compensation due PLAINTIFF and the other members of the CALIFORNIA CLASS, during the applicable CALIFORNIA CLASS PERIOD plus interest thereon at the statutory rate; 2.
+The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per each member of the CALIFORNIA CLASS for each violation in a subsequent pay period, not exceeding an 29 CLASS ACTION COMPLAINT Employment Exhibit #1).
+WHI severally, as 1.
+On be A) a class action B) DEFENDAN C) from compen D) restitution of members of E) Causes of Action